 From the beginning I was trying to make something as direct as possible with clay: the earth.

 I wanted to work with people and to make a work about our collective future and our responsibility for it.
 I wanted the art to look back at us, its makers (and later viewers), as if we were responsible - responsible for the world that it [FIELD] and we were in.
-I have made it with help 5 times in different parts of the world.
+I have made it - with help - five times in different parts of the world.

 The most recent is from Guangzhou, China, and was exhibited in Guangzhou, Beijing, Shanghai and Chongqing in 2003.
 It is made from 125 tonnes of clay energised by fire, sensitised by touch and made conscious by being given eyes.